rspamd/rspamd/doc/markdown/configuration/ucl.md

 This document describes the main features and principles of the configuration language called `UCL` - universal configuration language.

-If you are looking for the libucl API documentation you can find it at [this page](doc/api.md).

 ## Basic structure {#basic-structure}

 UCL is heavily infused by `nginx` configuration as the example of a convenient configuration